WGA Membership & League Information2022 Membership Dues .......... $20

 Dues must be paid to be eligible for prizes in the league, or participate in WGA Saturday and Sunday events or WGA sponsored tournaments.

 Ladies Day is Wednesday from 7:30 – 10:30 a.m. from May through September.
-We have a 9:00 a.m. shotgun start, however, ladies may make tee times from 7:30 to 8:30 a.m. and from 9:45 until 10:30 a.m.
-All WGA members are eligible for the league game as long as they sign in at the Pro Shop and tee off during the above-listed tee times.
-Scorecards need to be turned into the Pro Shop following play and scores will be figured by the Pro Shop.
+We have league tee times starting at 9:00 a.m., however, ladies may make tee times from 7:30 to 8:30 a.m. and from 9:45 until 10:30 a.m.
+All WGA members are eligible for the league game as long as they sign prior to tee times and tee off during the above-listed tee times.
+Scorecards need to be turned into the WGA binder in the Cafe for scoring.
 Scorecards need first and last names written on the card as well as the player’s handicap circled on the card, and the date of the game played.
 Game winners will be sent out via email.
 Prizes will be awarded on Closing Day for all events.
 Please join us for WGA weekly meetings before play at 8:30 a.m.
 We will be offering free coffee or tea on Wednesday mornings.

 Tips to speed up "slow play"

 - “READY GOLF” – if you’re at your ball and read to play, HIT.
 Don’t use the honor system.
 That is for the PROs!

 - Let the player with the shortest driving skills hit first.